softicar/gradle-plugins/README.md

 Please read the [contribution guidelines](CONTRIBUTING.md) for this repository and keep our [code of conduct](CODE_OF_CONDUCT.md) in mind.

+## 2 Plugins

+This repository provides the following plugins:

-## 2 SoftiCAR Code Validation Plugin
+### 2.1 SoftiCAR Code Validation Plugin

 This plugin enables a project to execute self-contained code validation logic, i.e. code validation logic that is implemented in the project itself or in one of its dependencies.